Parth-444/Documentation_generator_agent/README.md

 ## Key Modules

 *   `client.py`: The main entry point of the system, which coordinates the workflow and runs the different nodes of the LangGraph agent.
-It initializes the LLM, MCP client, and defines the agent's state and workflow.
+It initializes the LLM (using `ChatGoogleGenerativeAI`), MCP client, and defines the agent's state and workflow.
 *   `planner_node`: The initial node in the agent pipeline.
 It takes the repository name and retrieves the repository tree from the GitHub MCP server, setting up the context for subsequent analysis.
 *   `structure_analyzer_node`: Receives the repository structure from the `planner_node`.
-It utilizes an LLM, guided by the `file_selector.yaml` prompt, to analyze the tree and identify which files are most important for generating comprehensive documentation.
+It utilizes an LLM (specifically `ChatGoogleGenerativeAI` with structured output), guided by the `file_selector.yaml` prompt, to analyze the tree and identify which files are most important for generating comprehensive documentation.
 *   `file_loader_node`: Takes the paths of the identified important files.
 It fetches their content from the GitHub MCP server and then splits the content into manageable chunks using `RecursiveCharacterTextSplitter` for efficient processing by the documentation generator.
 *   `doc_generator_node`: The final node responsible for generating the documentation.
-It aggregates the loaded file chunks, uses an LLM (guided by the `documentation_generator.yaml` prompt) to synthesize a professional `README.md`, and incorporates other repository metadata like the username.
+It aggregates the loaded file chunks, uses an LLM (specifically `ChatGoogleGenerativeAI`, guided by the `documentation_generator.yaml` prompt) to synthesize a professional `README.md`, and incorporates other repository metadata like the username fetched from the MCP server.

 ## Installation